 Even more so than other ultra zoom cameras, the Olympus SP-100 is a large, bulky, gigantic, enormous — pick your favorite adjective — camera.
 When the 50X optical zoom lens is extended to its full telephoto measurement, the SP-100 measures about 8 inches from the end of the lens to the back of the camera body.
 And it weighs more than 1.25 pounds.

 Still, it’s that large 50X zoom lens that makes the SP-100 such a tempting camera.
 The ability to shoot close-up photos of far-off objects and wildlife is simply an amazing feeling, making this a great camera to take with you when on vacation, where you don’t quite know how close you can be to subjects and which types of scenes you’ll want to shoot.
+It also has a sensor size of 1/2.3 inches.

 One problem with large zoom cameras is photographing a moving subject when the lens is fully extended.
 Even a slight movement of the camera is greatly magnified at the far telephoto setting, meaning it’s easy to have the subject end up out of frame.
 And you’ll be unable to acquire it again until you zoom out a little bit for a wider view of the scene.
 The Dot Sight feature gives you that wider view, allowing you to point the crosshairs at the subject, which then will be back in the frame, all while maintaining the maximum zoom setting.

 And as you’re framing your photos, you’ll have two options: The LCD screen or an electronic viewfinder.
 Both options offer a sharp view of the scene, especially the viewfinder, which has 920,000 pixels of resolution.
 You will press a button to switch the active view between the display screen and the viewfinder, rather than having the SP-100 automatically switch between the two whenever you lift the camera to your eye.
+You can access the exposure, white balance, and art filter settings via the viewfinder as well.

 When comparing the Olympus SP-100 vs. Canon SX50, both cameras have a 50X optical zoom lens, but the Olympus model offers 16 megapixels of resolution versus the 12.1 megapixels of the SX50 from Canon.